Math-Man/samurai-blade/README.md

 ##### (Yes, it is Muramasa from Metal Gear Rising)

 ##### This mod is still in early stages, it works but there are many features and synergies I want to eventually add, there might also be _BUGS_.
+Also it's possible that the item might be severely unbalanced, I haven't had enough time to play test sadly.

 This mod only adds a single item called `Samurai's Blade` which can be found as a boss drop.
 Picking up This item changes Isaac's attack to a unique melee weapon.